rachelgu1/darwin-dcsa.github.io/content/sports-societies.md

 <a href="{{site.baseurl | absolute_url}}/images/Societies/basketball-men.jpg"><img src="{{site.baseurl | absolute_url}}/images/Societies/basketball-men.jpg" alt="[Basketball Club (men)]" width="200px"/></a><br>

 Basketball has a long and successful tradition at Darwin.
 We participate every year in two Cambridge University intercollegial competitions: Division 1 of the college league (Michaelmas and Lent terms) and the Cuppers (Easter term), of which we are the defending champions since 2019!
 The season kicks off late September and ends around April, but we continue to practice throughout the summer months.
-We are a friendly and active bunch and always welcome new players at varying skill levels in our teams.
+We are a friendly and active bunch and always welcome new players at varying skill levels in our teams.<br><br>
-COVID-19: Practice sessions are currently suspended until further notice, and it is likely that the intercollegial competitions are cancelled for the 2020-21 academic year.
-We plan to resume practices as soon as it is safe to play.
-For more information and updates on the situation, get in touch with the team contacts.
-<br><br>
 Practice: Tuesday 8-10 pm at North Cambridge Academy
 <br><br>

 <strong>Contact:</strong> <br>
-Aleix Lafita, al859<br>
+Georgios Hadjidemetriou, gh444<br>
 <a href="https://www.facebook.com/groups/darwinbb/">Facebook</a><br>
 </details>